 Ten minutes.
 I was really annoyed with myself.
 You never engage these people.
 These crazies.
 Just walk away.
 Leave them to the night.
 And the oldest trick in the book is you think you’re dealing with some regular Joe who’s just overwrought or has had too much to drink.
 But this is never the case.
 They’re always fruitcakes.

-The cab was thick with smoke mixed with his drunk-guy-who-maybe-pissed-himself aroma.
-I was just disgusted.
+The cab is thick with smoke mixed with his drunk-guy-who-maybe-pissed-himself aroma.
+I’m just disgusted.

-I reasoned with myself that I could just stick it out until we reached his place.
-Then I could dump him on the curb.
+I’m reasoning with myself that I can just stick it out until we reach his place.
+Then I’ll dump him on the curb.

-He was curled up on his side and blubbering into his hands.
+He’s curled up on his side and blubbering into his hands.
 Boo-hooing.
-He was saying something.
+He’s saying something.
 Repeating it.

-We turned, went a few blocks, turned.
+We turn, go a few blocks, turn.
 More fucking stoops.
 More fucking trees.